AwrelH/unitsConverter/README.md

 1. On the dashboard select `New` and `Create new app` which takes you to right place.
 1. Name the app, select `region`, click `Create new app`.
 1. Go to `settings`.
-1. Config Vars >> reveal vars >> add key:PORT, value: 8000 and click add
+1. Config Vars >> reveal vars >> add key:PORT, value: 8000 and click Add
-1. add `buildingpacks` - add nodejs and python
+1. Add `buildingpacks` - add nodejs and python
 1. go to `Deploy` and choose method, `github` in this case, connect to it.
 1. Search and select/connect to your repository
 1. Choose `Deploy Branch` method, automatic or manual, I choose manual.
 1. Heroku will do its job connecting, and create a link to page.
-1. When message `Your app was successfully deployed` is recieved you can `view` the site.
+1. When message `Your app was successfully deployed` is received you can `view` the site.

-# Future addons
+# Future add-ons
 There are possibilities to add more units to the program.

 One could also add a random() to generate examples of values within in each function.